Alfred Wegener Institute for Polar and Marine Research

 The Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (German: Alfred-Wegener-Institut, Helmholtz-Zentrum für Polar- und Meeresforschung) is located in Bremerhaven, Germany, and a member of the Helmholtz Association of German Research Centres.
 It conducts research in the Arctic, the Antarctic, and the high and mid latitude oceans.
 Additional research topics are: North Sea research, marine biological monitoring, and technical marine developments.
 The institute was founded in 1980 and is named after meteorologist, climatologist, and geologist Alfred Wegener.

+AWI is the biggest institution for polar and ocean research and science in Germany.
+The annual budget is 140 Mio EUR (2018) and the institute has a staff of more than 1000 people.

 History

 The foundation of the AWI happened in a political environment that was characterized by system competition between East and West.
 The GDR had been conducting its own Antarctic research for decades.
-In the 1970s it became clear that there would be one scarcity of biological- and mineral resources.
+In the 1970s, it became clear that there would be one scarcity of biological- and mineral resources.
 Also due to the experience of the oil crisis of 1973, the Federal Republic of Germany decided to intensify its activities in polar research for geostrategic reasons and undertake larger research projects in the Antarctic Ocean and in Antarctica.
-In 1975/76 and 1977/78 expeditions were conducted to exploration of migration routs of the krill.
+In 1975/76 and 1977/78, expeditions were conducted to exploration of migration routs of the krill.

-In 1978 the German Bundestag decided that polar research will be a governmental task of national interest, that West Germany will become a member of the Antarctic Treaty System and will found a polar research institute.
-In 1980 the "AWI act" was decided by the Bürgerschaft of Bremen.
+In 1978, the German Bundestag decided that polar research will be a governmental task of national interest, that West Germany will become a member of the Antarctic Treaty System and will found a polar research institute.
+In 1980, the "AWI act" was decided by the Bürgerschaft of Bremen.

 The founding director was Gotthilf Hempel.
 The construction of the first German antarctic base, the first Georg von Neumayer station (GvN station I), had already begun in 1979.
-In 1981 the station was operational.
+In 1981, the station was operational.
 In 1978, the Federal Ministry of Education and Research commissioned the tender for a research icebreaker.
 After the public tender, the hull of the first German polar research ship was laid by HDW Howaldtswerke-Deutsche Werft in 1981.
 The RV Polarstern has been in operation for the AWI since 1982.

 On 24 February 1985, the Polar 3, a research airplane of the institute of the type Dornier 228, was shot down by members of Polisario Front over West Sahara.
 Both pilots and the mechanic died.
 Polar 3, together with unharmed Polar 2, was on its way back from Antarctica and had taken off in Dakar, Senegal, to reach Arrecife, Canary Islands.

-In 1986 the main building of AWi were build at "Old harbour" (Alten Hafen) in the center of Bremerhaven by plans of architect Oswald Mathias Ungers (Building D).
+In 1986, the main building of AWi were built at "Old harbour" (Alten Hafen) in the center of Bremerhaven by plans of architect Oswald Mathias Ungers (Building D).
 In 2004 the headquarter of AWI moved to Fischereihafenschleuse and a new building by Otto Steidle had been built at Am Handelshafen.